-For those that come out of these lifestyles and recognize that Jesus is Lord of all, the past can seem to haunt them.
-The relationships they affected leave a trail of brokenness, hurt, and sometimes abuse.
-The families they have are left skeptical since they’ve watched you make valiant gestures of change before only to return to the place you’ve always known.
+For those who come out of these lifestyles and recognize that Jesus is Lord of all, the past can seem to haunt them.
+The people they affected can be a trail of brokenness, hurt, and sometimes abuse.
+The families are left skeptical of true change since they’ve watched them make valiant gestures of change previously only to return to the place they’ve always known.

 It’s a difficult task to come out of sin, it takes a complete renewal of mind, body, and spirit.
 For some their past takes years to expunge, jail time, felonies, or sexual offender labels may carry with them for years.

-How does a life surrendered to Jesus change?
+How does a life surrendered to Jesus begin to change?

 Revelation 21:5 “Then He who sat on the throne said, “Behold, I make all things new.”
 And He said to me, “Write, for these words are true and faithful.”